Each one of us bears the imprint of the Almighty God, and out of that one principal flows all the Law and the Prophets summarized in two commandments.

 Why did Jesus go further?

-The significance of these two commandments that are the greatest of all, Ravi Zacharias says, is “that you and I are made in imago dei – the image of God.
+The significance of these two commandments that are the greatest of all is that you and I are made in imago dei – the image of God.
 Moreover, this revolutionary idea, that we are created in the image of God, is unique to the Judeo-Christian worldview.

 The point is further illustrated elsewhere in the same Chapter of Matthew in a confrontation between pupils of the Pharisees, who were sent to challenge Jesus by asking him whether it is lawful to pay taxes to Caesar.
 They were trying to trap him with a question for which there was no good, politically correct, answer, but Jesus was not deterred by their ill will.